smoyergh/hse-mongo/src/mongo/db/storage/hse/README.md

 ## MongoDB Data Storage

 The MongoDB configuration option `dbPath` specifies the MongoDB data directory.
 All MongoDB data is stored in an HSE KVDB.
-The first time `mongod` starts it creates a KVDB with home directory `<dbPath>/hse` and capacity media class `<dbPath>/hse/capacity`.
+The first time `mongod` starts it creates a KVDB with home directory `<dbPath>/hse`.

+If `<dbPath>/hse` is in a file system on block storage, then `mongod` creates a capacity media class for the KVDB at `<dbPath>/hse/capacity`.
+In this case, a staging or pmem media class can also be configured for the KVDB by specifying one or both of the command-line options `--hseStagingPath` or `--hsePmemPath`, or the `mongod.conf` options `storage.hse.stagingPath` or `storage.hse.pmemPath`.

-An optional staging media class can be configured at the time `mongod` creates a KVDB.
-The staging media class directory can be specified via the command-line option `--hseStagingPath` or the mongod.conf option `storage.hse.stagingPath`.
+If `<dbPath>/hse` is in a DAX-enabled file system on persistent memory, then `mongod` creates a pmem media class for the KVDB at `<dbPath>/hse/pmem` by default, or as specified by the command-line option `--hsePmemPath` or the `mongod.conf` option `storage.hse.pmemPath`.
+In this case, it is an error to specify a staging media class for the KVDB.

 ## Running MongoDB with HSE